afeefnih/raska/README.md

-Here's a README.md template you can use for your RASKA app project:

-markdown
-Copy code
 # RASKA App

 Welcome to the RASKA App repository!
 RASKA is a mobile application dedicated to supporting zero hunger through food donations, sustainable tips, and community engagement.